tballison/commoncrawl-fetcher-lite/ConfiguringTheFetch.md

 non-truncated files.
 This can be useful for counting files.

 ## MaxRecords, MaxFilesExtracted, MaxFilesTruncated
-If these are all set to `-1`, or they are not included, the fetcher will run against every index record.
+If these are set to `-1`, or they are not included, the fetcher will run against every index record.
 A full run for a single month's crawl downloads nearly ~300GB of index files.

 If any one of the following is hit, the fetcher stops.